-The city of Oregon City in Mt.
+Oregon City in Mt.
 Hood Territory is the official end of the Oregon Trail.
-This past year, while commemorating the 175th anniversary of the Oregon Trail, (yes, 175 years, time flies, right?) we were inspired to create an entertaining and interactive tool that would resonate with kids and adults, explaining the trials and tribulations the pioneers experienced throughout the expedition and why it was worth it.
-Our free Oregon Trail Activity & Coloring Book is that tool and is a history lesson camouflaged in FUN!
-The guide sheds light on pioneer life, from what to pack in their limited wagon space, to hand-gestures used to communicate with Native American tribes, to tracking skills.
-It is a tactile tutorial that stands out in this digital age, and hopefully arouses your curiosity to see these historical sites in person as well as the other splendors that make up Mt.
+In 2018 while commemorating the 175th anniversary of the Oregon Trail, (yes, 175 years, time flies, right?) we were inspired to create an entertaining and interactive tool that would resonate with kids and adults, explaining the trials and tribulations the Oregon Trail pioneers experienced throughout the expedition.
+The Oregon Trail Activity Guide sheds light on pioneer life, from what they packed in their limited wagon space to hand gestures used to communicate with Indigenous tribes to tracking skills.
+It is a tactile tutorial that stands out in this digital age and hopefully arouses your curiosity to see these historical sites in person, as well as the other splendors that make up Mt.
 Hood Territory.

 Philip Foster Farm - Visit the preserved historic home of this early pioneer family, and try activities like blacksmithing, log cabin building and corn grinding, or take part in one of their annual celebratory events.

-The End of the Oregon Trail Interpretive Center - Step foot at the official end of the long journey for the pioneers in Oregon City, and hear the stories recorded from actual pioneers.
+The End of the Oregon Trail Interpretive & Visitor Information Center - Step foot at the official end of the long journey for the pioneers in Oregon City and hear the stories recorded from actual pioneers.
 Dedicated volunteers will help your kids make their own candles and butter, just like children did in the 1800s.